 Armstrong CG, Shoemaker AC et al. 2017.
 Anthropological contributions to historical ecology: 50 Questions, Infinite Prospects.
 PLOS ONE 12(2).
 Link Here

 Lyons N, Ritchie M, Armstrong CG, Lepofsky D. 2016.
 A gift from the ancestors: The legacy of red elderberries in a Tsleil-Waututh plant processing area.
 The Midden 46 (3&4).
 Link Here

 Armstrong CG, Veteto JR. 2015.
 Historical ecology and ethnobiology: Applied research for environmental conservation and social justice.
 Ethnobiology Letters 6(1).
 Link Here

 PUBLICATIONS IN PROGRESS

 Armstrong CG, Miller JED, McAlvay AC, Ritchie M, Lepofsky D. Ancient human land-use explains functional trait diversity in the Pacific Northwest.
-Journal of Biogeography.
+Ambio.
 Submitted.